Slip and Fall

 Slip and Fall liability cases are those where accidents occur on someone’s property.
 If the owner of the premises has not followed their legal obligation to provide a safe environment for their guests and visitors, that owner should be subject to a lawsuit.
 This is often the case with slip and fall injuries.
 The primary cause of slip and falls are wet floors that have not been made known by signs and warnings.
 Failure to provide adequate warnings or barriers around wet floors is a negligent action at the owner’s expense.
 These injuries are preventable and should be taken seriously by the owner of the premises, as severe injuries can occur.

-Our premise liability attorneys at Eric Blank Law are prepared to handle cases involving:
+Our premise liability attorneys at Eric Blank Injury Attorneys are prepared to handle cases involving:

 - Failure to not use non-slip prevention or non-slip equipment